ProCode-Software/proicons/site/src/docs/api-reference/html-api.md

 The `i` element isn't mandatory, though the `proicon` attribute is.
 This can be [customized](./options) in the configuration.
 :::

-Don't forget to add a script to replace these elements.
+Then, add a script to replace these elements with SVGs.

 ```html
 <script>